 Johnson DL, Jahoda CA, Reynolds NJ.
 Lysophospholipid signalling as a therapeutic target for human skin wound healing: role of GSK-3 beta/beta-catenin signalling.
 In: 44th Annual Meeting of the European Society for Dermatological Research.
 2014, Copenhagen, Denmark: Nature Publishing Group.

 Johnson D., Jahoda C.A.B., & Reynolds N. J. (2014) Lysophosphatidic acid-mediated signalling during human epidermal keratinocyte migration.
 British Journal of Dermatology 170(4).

 Jans R., Mottram L., Johnson D., Brown A., Sikkink S., Ross K., & Reynolds N. J. (2013) Lysophosphatidic acid promotes cell migration through STIM1 and Orai1-mediated Ca2+ imobilisation and NFAT2 activation.
 Journal of Investigative Dermatology 133(3):793-802.
 Nature Publishing Group.

-Associate of the British Neuroscience Association (BNA)
+British Neuroscience Association (BNA)

 National Centre for Universities and Business – Future Leader